iracic82/Real-World-Migration-from-Microsoft-AD-DNS-to-Infoblox/01-ad-migration-1/assignment.md

 ## 1) Introduction - Migrating from Microsoft AD DNS to Infoblox NIOS – A Real-World Scenario
 ===

+#  ⚡ Pre-Intro: Consultant’s Lens

+Here you’ll experience a migration the same way an Infoblox Certified Consultant would.
+The proprietary tools in this lab are available only through Infoblox Professional Services and Partner Professional Services, but the takeaway is clear:

+💡 Infoblox experts bring the process, discipline, and speed that make customer migrations simple.

+___

 ## Track Introduction